selma-rahman/CS-330-PLP/README.md

 ### Conditional Statements
 #### *if* statement
 The **if** statement is used to specify a block of code to be executed if a condition is true.
-Note that if is in lowercase, changing either or both letter to uppercase will produce a error.
+Note that **if** is in lowercase, changing either or both letters to uppercase will produce an error.
 ```
 if (some conditions)
   // statements